maddencs/pycapsule/README.md

 ```

 ##### To get an organisation by its ID
-Use the .get() method to grab a specific Capsule object from Capsule
+Use the `get()` method to grab a specific Capsule object from Capsule

 Example:
 ```